dannyallover/Breach-Web-Server/README.md

 (2) **stored XSS attack** (which can be defended by **input sanitization**), and
 <br>
 (3) **reflected XSS attack** (which can be defended by **content security policy**).

-note: this is the 3rd project of [CS 161](https://fa20.cs161.org/) at UC Berkeley.